Urination: Urination without facilities

-Females

-Females usually sit or squat for urination, depending on what type of toilet they use: A squat toilet is used for urination in a squatting position.
-If there is no toilet available then a squatting or a half squat position is common.
-A partial squatting position (or "hovering") is taken up during urination by some women to avoid sitting on a potentially contaminated toilet seat or when using a female urinal.
-However, this may leave urine behind in the bladder.
-It can also result in urine landing on the toilet seat.

 Talking about urination

 In many societies and in many social classes, even mentioning the need to urinate is seen as a social transgression, despite it being a universal need.
-Even today, many adults avoid stating that they need to urinate.
+Many adults avoid stating that they need to urinate.

 Many expressions exist, some euphemistic and some vulgar.
 For example, centuries ago the standard English word (both noun and verb, for the product and the activity) was "piss", but subsequently "pee", formerly associated with children, has become more common in general public speech.
-Since elimination of bodily wastes is, of necessity, a subject talked about with toddlers during toilet training, other expressions considered suitable for use by and with children exist, and some continue to be used by adults, e.g. "weeing", "doing/having a wee-wee", "to tinkle", "go potty".
+Since elimination of bodily wastes is, of necessity, a subject talked about with toddlers during toilet training, other expressions considered suitable for use by and with children exist, and some continue to be used by adults, e.g. "weeing", "doing/having a wee-wee", "to tinkle", "go potty", "go pee pee".

 Other expressions include "squirting" and "taking a leak", and, predominantly by younger persons for outdoor female urination, "popping a squat", referring to the position many women adopt in such circumstances.
 National varieties of English show creativity.
 American English uses "to whiz".
 Australian English has coined "I am off to take a Chinese singing lesson", derived from the tinkling sound of urination against the China porcelain of a toilet bowl.
 British English uses "going to see my aunt", "going to see a man about a dog", "to piddle", "to splash (one's) boots", as well as "to have a slash", which originates from the Scottish term for a large splash of liquid.
 One of the most common, albeit old-fashioned, euphemisms in British English is "to spend a penny", a reference to coin-operated pay toilets, which used (pre-decimalisation) to charge that sum.